mikemccracken/bundle-apache-processing-mapreduce/README.md

 constraints and how to deploy a locally modified version of the apache-core-batch-processing bundle.yaml.

-The default bundle deploys three compute-slave nodes and one node of each of the other services.
+The default bundle deploys three slave nodes and one node of each of the other services.
 To scale the cluster, use:

     juju add-unit slave -n 2